SECURITIES AND EXCHANGE COMMISSION

 2. Products Overview

-Products and services includes the design, engineering, manufacturing and installation of solar racking systems and electrical balance of systems; roof and foundation ventilation products, centralized mail systems and electronic package solutions, retractable awnings and gutter guards, and rain dispersion products, trims and flashings and other accessories; growing and processing solutions including the design, engineering, manufacturing and installation of greenhouses and botanical extraction systems; and structural bearings, expansion joints and pavement sealant for bridges, airport runways and roadways, elastomeric concrete, and bridge cable protection systems.
+Gibraltar products and services include the designing, engineering, manufacturing and installation of solar racking systems and electrical balance of systems; roof and foundation ventilation products; single point and centralized mail systems and electronic package solutions; retractable awnings and gutter guards; rain dispersion products, trims and flashings and other accessories; growing and processing solutions including the designing, engineering, manufacturing, full scope construction and maintenance and support of greenhouses and indoor growing operations, and botanical extraction systems; and engineered solutions for bridges, highways and airfields, including structural bearings, expansion joints, pavement seals, elastomeric concrete, and bridge cable protection systems.

 3. Reasonable Country of Origin Inquiry (“RCOI”) Due Diligence and Conclusion

 Due to the breadth and complexity of our products and respective supply chains, it will take time for many of our suppliers to verify the 3TG content and origin of any 3TG minerals contained in them.
-Driving accountability within the supply chain by leveraging the industry standard Conflict-Free Sourcing Initiative (“CFSI”) program and continuing our outreach efforts, we hope to further develop transparency into our supply chain.
+Driving accountability within the supply chain by leveraging the industry standard Responsible Minerals Initiative (“RMI”) program and continuing our outreach efforts, we hope to further develop transparency into our supply chain.

 4. Due Diligence Program

-We have developed and implemented a due diligence process to determine the origin of the 3TG used in our products, including:
+We have developed and implemented a due diligence process designed to conform to the internationally recognized due diligence framework, the Organization for Economic Co-operation and Development (“OECD”) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk-Areas, Third Edition and related supplements (the “OECD Framework”), to determine the origin of the 3TG used in our products, including:

-•Developing policies and processes intended to prevent the use of Conflict Minerals or derivative metals necessary to the functionality or production of our product(s) that finance or benefit armed groups in the Covered Countries.
+•Developing policies and processes intended to identify and limit the use of Conflict Minerals or derivative metals necessary to the functionality or production of our product(s) that finance or benefit armed groups in the Covered Countries.

 •Not knowingly procuring specified minerals that originate from facilities in the Covered Countries that are not “Conflict Free.”

-•Expecting suppliers whose products contain Conflict Minerals to establish policies, due diligence frameworks, and management systems consistent with the Organization for Economic Co-operation and Development (“OECD”) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High Risk-Areas that are designed to accomplish this goal, and requiring their suppliers to do the same.
+•Expecting suppliers whose products contain Conflict Minerals to establish policies, due diligence frameworks, and management systems consistent with the OECD Framework that are designed to accomplish this goal, and requiring their suppliers to do the same.

 5. Due Diligence Process Design and Description

-•establishment of governance structures with cross functional team members and senior executives;
+•establishing a governance structure with cross functional team members and senior executives;

 5.1.
 Identify and Assess Risk in the Supply Chain